gkcambr/ft8b4/README.md

   * It filters CQ requests from the received WSJT-X list.
   * Ft8b4 supports ft8 and ft4 modes.
   * CQs with call signs previously logged by Klog are flagged with the mode, band and date.
+  * Recent QSOs are highlighted in red.
+Older ones are shown in gray.
   * Duplicate CQs can be eliminated from posting on the ft8b4 terminal if the user chooses.
   * Users can select a CQ for response by double clicking on the listing in ft8b4.